-Soon enough, a conspiracy was discovered - one perpetrated by John Wilkes Booth and others to kill Lincoln, Vice President Andrew Johnson, and others, all to avenge the South's defeat in the Civil War.
-Still, in the decades that followed, Lincoln assassination conspiracies grew to encompass the Catholic Church, Jewish banking families, the Confederate Secret Service, various disgruntled Republicans, and a cabal of cotton traders.
+Soon enough, a conspiracy was discovered.
+Booth and others conspired to slay Lincoln, Vice President Andrew Johnson, and others, all to avenge the South's defeat in the Civil War.
+Still, in the decades that followed, Lincoln assassination conspiracies grew to encompass the Catholic Church, Jewish bankers, the Confederate Secret Service, various disgruntled Republicans, and a cabal of cotton traders.
 Even Mary Todd Lincoln hasn't been immune from accusations.

 The Shot Through The HatPhoto: Wikimedia Commons

-They went back out and indeed found the hat - with a bullet hole in it.
+They went back out and indeed found the hat with a hole in it.
 The shot missed Lincoln's head by inches, and it's never been discovered who fired it, or why.
-Lincoln himself believed the shot had been fired by a careless hunter, and is alleged to have remarked "I can't bring myself to believe that any one has shot at me or will deliberately shoot at me with the deliberate purpose of killing me."
+Lincoln himself believed the shot had been discharged by a careless hunter and is alleged to have remarked: "I can't bring myself to believe that anyone has shot at me or will deliberately shoot at me with the deliberate purpose of killing me."Agree or disagree?

 The Baltimore PlotPhoto: Wikipedia

-Long before Lincoln was assassinated in Ford's Theatre, other plots emerged that threatened the President's life.
+Long before Lincoln perished in Ford's Theatre, other plots emerged that threatened the president's life.
 One took place before he was even in office - the so-called Baltimore Plot.
 With the nation on the verge of civil conflict in February 1861, Allan Pinkerton, President-elect Lincoln's personal bodyguard, became convinced there was a plot afoot to take Lincoln out in Baltimore as he journeyed to his inauguration.